sm2302-aug23/grp-r-al_jabr/README.md

 ![](./figures/numerical_progression_of_1_to_30.png)

 Here is a plot of the numerical progression of each starting integer from 1 to 30.
-Interestingly, the starting integer n = 27, goes through 112 steps to finally reach 1.
+Interestingly, the starting integer n = **27**, goes through **112 steps** to finally reach 1.

 Below is the code to this plot: